From http://projects.propublica.org/docdollars. © Copyright 2013 Pro Publica Inc.

 - Allergan first reported payments in 2010 but later removed some payments from its website.
 Those payments are not included in this database.
 Allergan also reports in ranges and does not break out specific spending on each category.

-- Cephalon pulled its disclosures offline earlier this year because its Corporate Integrity Agreement with the HHS inspector general expired last year.
-The data on this site reflects payments disclosed from 2009 to 2012.
+- Cephalon pulled its disclosures offline in early 2014 because its Corporate Integrity Agreement with the HHS inspector general had expired.
+The data on this site reflects payments disclosed from 2009 to the second quarter of 2013.

 - Lilly combines business travel and educational items/gifts in one category and does not break apart the value of each.

 - Novartis changed its reporting period from fiscal year to calendar year, so there is no data displayed for Q4 2011.